Romeo and Juliet Marriage Quotes

 For, by your leaves, you shall not stay alone

-You might be wondering what Friar Laurence means when he says the church will "incorporate two in one."
-He's talking about how the marriage of Romeo and Juliet will be performed in and by the "church."
-He's also referring to the biblical idea that a marriage between a man and woman unites them into "one flesh" (Genesis 2:2).
-Friar Laurence is also hinting at the way marriage makes sex acceptable in the eyes of God – Romeo and Juliet are really excited about moving on to the honeymoon phase of their relationship.
+Here, Friar Laurence is talking about how the marriage of Romeo and Juliet will be performed in and by the "holy church."
+He's also referring to the biblical idea that a marriage between a man and woman unites them into "one flesh" (Genesis 2:2)—that "corp" in the middle of "incorporate" means "body."
+There's also a sexual allusion (of course): "incorporate two in one" means that Romeo and Juliet can get busy now that they're legally married.

 The County Paris, at Saint Peter's Church,